Getting away for the weekend was just what I needed. Some quiet time and space to reflect and just "be."

 He also desires for YOU,

-and His incredible love for YOU.
+to know Him and His incredible love for YOU.

 On a side note, Friend, if you have suffered any kind of trauma or stress and have noticed a toll on your health and mental well-being, might I suggest you check out a company like Neurogistics?
 (No, I don't get any kind of kick-back or compensation for recommending them!)
 I know their program and supplements aren't for everyone, but my family has been extremely blessed by not only their products, but their huge hearts of compassion, understanding, and support.

 I personally prefer to avoid prescription drugs if at all possible.
 Their program allows you to know exactly what your neurotransmitter levels are so they can prescribe the right supplementation.
 And, the vitamins and supplements help your body to heal itself and manufacture the appropriate levels you need to be healthy.
 That way, you don't have to stay on the supplements forever.
 Just something to keep in mind.

 Wow.
 Another painfully long post.
 My apologies!
 I keep trying to be short and concise so it doesn't take you all day to read my posts.
 I'll keep working at it!
 (Wink)

 Until then, keep your eyes open.
 You never know when you might stumble upon a heart-shaped stone.
 Or, better yet, a heart of flesh!

 On the morning of Chelsea's return, I sat outside in the beautiful summer sunshine and spent time reading my Bible and journaling to the Lord.